bhattlab/kraken2_classification/manual/usage.md

 ## Usage
-Modify the config.yaml file to suit your needs - you can change the database, output file and samples.tsv file. `samples.tsv` must be a tab-delimited file containing the sample name and paths to forward and reverse reads.
-If you're using the preprocessing workflow, this file is outputted at `preprocessing/01_processing/classification_input.txt ` Example:
+First, modify the config.yaml file to suit your needs - you can change the database, output file and `samples.tsv` file. `samples.tsv` must be a tab-delimited file containing the sample name and paths to forward and reverse reads.
+If you're using the Bhatt lab preprocessing workflow, this file is outputted at `preprocessing/01_processing/classification_input.txt ` Example:

 ```
 sample_1_name	/path/to/s1_read_1.fq	/path/to/s1_read_2.fq